wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 1.5.4 =
+* Bug fix - Set poster frame to transparent once the player start playing (if the player had an opacity <1 the poster frame was visible).

 = 1.5.3 =
 * Bug fix - fixed "url not valid" if a short url has been used in the post editor short code dialog.